 Related to the concept of what rises to the level of significance to make a person reach for cellphone or pull a big camera off the shelf to make some shots, there is also the aspect of purpose: on a photo walk maybe there is no predetermined subject and it is up to one’s muse to stir the feelings needed to compose a shot.
 But for a scheduled event or one that accidentally happens, then the purpose is given and the boundaries of what is or is not relevant will define the scope of shooting pictures and video clips.
 If wildlife is one’s purpose, then perhaps a big camera and long lens will narrow one’s view of the passing scenery and will shape the intentionality that adds meaning to the excursion.
 But if social commentary is one’s purpose, then the subject can probably be captured with a normal or wide focal length lens.
 And the convenience of carrying an inconspicuous enthusiast, point-and-shoot, or cellphone camera will mediate the experience of moving through one’s world, watching for moments and subjects that express something about the general society or the specific lives in view.
 And if one goes beyond snapping single subjects in isolation and aims to document a wide-ranging subject across many locations, settings, and days or weeks, then this extended purpose will affect one’s view of the surroundings and will determine what is relevant or is not connected to the subject.

 These same reflective observations about the influence of one’s purpose on one’s vision of the world applies not only to photographic capture and representations of a subject, but can be extended by metaphor to the wider meanings of one’s worldview; that is, the physical dimensions of one’s engagement with and exposure to the world (form-factor) is one influence on the resulting experience.
-But also one’s purpose (what is your business; your stake-holding; your reputation or name or expectations) will define what comes to be seen relevant or else is invisible to one’s mind.
-Just so a “high flyer” will barely notice the details of the ground, while a “ground crawler” will find it hard to imagine the big picture view that the high flyer enjoys.
-And someone in the business of wedding pictures will respond to situations where his or her services and wealth of experience may be applied; whereas a tourist passing through the same locations as that wedding photographer will have other purposes, or possibly will have no set purpose, and therefore will frame the day in different terms.
+Living large as a high-flyer is different to living close to the ground.
+One’s purpose (what is your business; your stake-holding; your reputation or name or expectations) will define what comes to be seen relevant or else is invisible to one’s mind.
+That is why a “high flyer” will barely notice the details of the ground, while a “ground crawler” will find it hard to imagine the big picture view that the high flyer enjoys.
+And someone in the business of wedding pictures will respond to situations where his or her services and store of experience may be applied; whereas a tourist passing through the same locations as that wedding photographer will have other purposes, or possibly will have no set purpose, and therefore will frame the day in different terms.
 Conclusion: consider carefully your purposes – be aware what preoccupies you (and by extension you will also know what you are blind to).
-Consider carefully, also, your gear —the form factor– that will affect what you see as a recognizable subject.
+Consider carefully, also, your gear —the form factor— that will affect what you see as a salient subject.